niivue/niivue-basic-ng/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project the first time or anytime Niivue is updated.
+This command generates type information at run time. `ng build` can be used after the type information has been generated.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests